As an award-winning top 150 law firm, with over 250 staff based in offices across the country, you're never far from the advice you need.

 Cases of interest

-The claimant began suffering with problems in her joints in the 1990s.
+1. The claimant began suffering with problems in her joints in the 1990's.
 Her rheumatologist diagnosed her with ankylosing spondylitis and failed to review the diagnosis over the years.
 During this time, the claimant’s condition deteriorated, she became less mobile, had to give up work and she started to spasm sporadically breaking various bones.
 During a hospital admission in 2008 to repair a fractured hip, and through lack of care, the claimant slipped into a diabetic coma and all her medication was withdrawn.
 As a result the claimant’s spasms increased in severity and she re-broke the repaired hip.
 She spent a significant time in hospital recovering and lost the last bit of mobility she had.
 She suffered contractures and would never walk again.
 Tests were carried out which revealed the claimant had stiff person syndrome, a condition she had suffered with since the 90s and a condition which when diagnosed, treatment halts the progress of it to prevent a patient’s deterioration.
 The claimant required 24 hour care, adapted ground floor accommodation and suffered daily, painful spasms.
 She could only leave the house with the assistance of others and a bespoke electric wheelchair which kept her in a semi-reclined position.
 The claimant’s quality of life was significantly reduced when a diagnosis in the 90s would have meant she led a mobile, independent life.
 The claimant recovered £2.4million.

-The claimant had previously suffered bowel cancer and had a permanent colostomy.
+2. The claimant had previously suffered bowel cancer and had a permanent colostomy.
 He’d had this for a number of years and lived a normal life, working and raising a family.
 In 2009, the claimant developed a parastomal hernia which required treatment with surgery.
 He underwent the surgery and afterwards complained to the doctor that the stoma did not look right.
 He was reassured and discharged only to return a matter of days later with life threatening sepsis.
 He required emergency surgery where ischemic bowel was removed with the infection and the stoma was re-sited.
 Due to the shortening of his bowel and position of the stoma, it leaked regularly and without warning.
 The claimant was unable to work, became a recluse and depressed.
 There was no treatment to improve his situation.
 The claimant recovered compensation of £227,519.25 at trial.
 The defendant appealed the Judge’s decision and the claim went to the Court of Appeal.
 The defendant’s appeal was dismissed and the claimant recovered substantial interest on his compensation.

-The claimant attended on her dentist on a number of occasions complaining of a hole in the roof of her mouth which would not heal.
+3. The claimant attended her dentist on a number of occasions complaining of a hole in the roof of her mouth which would not heal.
 She was referred to hospital on a number of occasions and even underwent imaging following which she was reassured.
 A year later, the claimant was diagnosed with cancer in its latest stage and she required 20 hour surgery to dissect her neck, remove her nose and part of her jaw.
 She was left completely disfigured despite several painful attempts at reconstructive surgery.
 She underwent chemotherapy and radiotherapy and suffered a cardiac arrest.
 She was fed by a tube into her stomach, had problems breathing and swallowing and became a recluse.
 The claimant recovered £900,000.

-What clients say
+What others say